CPI(M) delegation meets Tripura CM over post-poll violence | Politics

 - India

-A six-member delegation of CPI(M) on Monday met Tripura Chief Minister Manik Sarkar over post-poll violence in the state and claimed that more than 2,000 incidents of attacks on opposition party activists were reported since March 2, the day assembly results were declared.
-Sarkar said the CM assured the team of taking appropriate steps to stop such violence.
+A six-member delegation of CPI(M) on Monday met Tripura Chief Minister Manik Saha over post-poll violence in the state and claimed that more than 2,000 incidents of attacks on opposition party activists were reported since March 2, the day assembly results were declared.
+Senior CPI(M) leader Manik Sarkar said the chief minister assured the team of taking appropriate steps to stop such violence.
 "We have seen widespread violence from the day of counting.
-At least 2,016 attacks, including assaults, arson, ransacking and burning of rubber plantations, were reported in our state," he told reporters here after the meeting with the CM at his residence.
+At least 2,016 attacks, including assaults, arson, ransacking and burning of rubber plantations, were reported in our state," Sarkar told reporters here after the meeting with the CM at his residence.

-One CPI(M) worker, who was attacked on the day of counting in Khowai district, breathed his last at GBP hospital here, while four more died of shock following such violence, he said.
+One CPI(M) worker, who was attacked on the day of counting in Khowai district, breathed his last at GBP hospital here, while four more died of shock following such violence, the former chief minister said.

 "Today, our delegation met the chief minister and submitted a representation, mentioning the violence on CPI(M) leaders, workers and supporters.
 He assured us of taking appropriate steps to stop such attacks," he said.
 Sarkar claimed that the "BJP seems very disappointed over its declining vote share" in the recently concluded assembly elections in the northeastern state.